 — Evan Blass (@evleaks) January 3, 2019

-The latest report about a possible foldable smartphone comes from noted gadget leaker Evan Blass (@evleaks).
-He posted a video on his Twitter feed that showed some kind of phone with a flexible display.
+The first report about a possible foldable smartphone from Xiaomi started via noted gadget leaker Evan Blass (@evleaks).
+He posted a video on his Twitter feed in January that showed some kind of phone with a flexible display.
 He stated the video is allegedly of a Xiaomi device, but could not confirm that independently.
 The video does show that the phone uses Xiaomi’s MIUI skin, however.

-The video is interesting in that it first shows a tablet form factor, but then the left and right sides of the device are folded behind the handset, with the middle part of the product now apparently working more like a smaller smartphone.
-If this really is a Xiaomi product, it’s likely a prototype and not a fully functional commercial device.
-Hopefully, we will see and learn more about this alledged flexible phone soon.
+Both videos are interesting in that they first show a tablet form factor, but then the left and right sides of the device are folded behind the handset, with the middle part of the product now apparently working more like a smaller smartphone.
+In his Twitter post, Sung asked for suggestions for a name for this phone.
+Hopefully, we will see and learn more about this alleged flexible phone soon.

 Which of these foldable phones with flexible displays are you looking forward to the most?
 Let us know in the comments!